Art therapy: Methods

 Art therapy can take place in a variety of different settings.
 Art therapists may vary the goals of art therapy and the way they provide it, depending upon the institution's or client's needs.
 After an assessment of the client's strengths and needs, art therapy may be offered in either an individual or group format, according to which is better suited to the person.
 Art therapist Dr. Ellen G. Horovitz wrote, "My responsibilities vary from job to job.
 It is wholly different when one works as a consultant or in an agency as opposed to private practice.
 In private practice, it becomes more complex and far reaching.
 If you are the primary therapist, then your responsibilities can swing from the spectrum of social work to the primary care of the patient.
 This includes dovetailing with physicians, judges, family members, and sometimes even community members that might be important in the caretaking of the individual."

 Some types of art therapies include therapeutic photography, photo-art therapy, and video therapy.
 Therapeutic photography involves using photography for artistic statements with no real therapist involved.
 It is a type of self-directed art therapy that involves self-awareness, creative expression, and wellness.
-Photo-art therapy involves using photographss as the method of art.
+Photo-art therapy involves using photographs as the method of art.
 It involves art making during the therapy session, and can involve photographic techniques.
 Films can also be considered in this classification of art therapy.
 Finally, video therapy is an early term that is used to describe film in art therapy.
 Art therapists use videos to assist in treating clients, as patients watch certain videos known to have therapeutic results.